- How Do I Know If I’m Eligible For Traffic School?

 - You must hold a valid non-commercial driver’s license

-- You have been cited for a minor moving violation not exceeding 26 MPH over the speed limit
+- You have been cited for a minor moving violation.
+If you have been cited for a speeding ticket, the alledged speed must not exceed 26 MPH over the speed limit

-- You have NOT taken traffic school in the past 18 months
+- You have NOT taken traffic school in the last 18 months

 - The ticket must have been issued for a moving violation.
-(You cannot go to a traffic school for non-moving violations or equipment violations.
+(You cannot attend traffic school for non-moving violations or equipment violations.
 A parking ticket is an example of a non-moving violation.)

 - Your moving violation did not occur while under the influence of alcohol or other substances.